Crystal Lake (band): Signing to SharpTone Records and Helix (2018–2019)

-Hori's departure, The Voyages and Kinoshita's departure (2020–present)
+The Voyages, departures of Kinoshita and Hori and The Weight of Sound (2020–present)

 On 8 July 2020, the band released a brand new single titled "Watch Me Burn" and its corresponding music video.
 On 9 July, a day after the new release, the band announced that the founding rhythm guitarist Shinya Hori would be taking a hiatus for personal reasons.

 On 3 August, the band re-released their song "Into the Great Beyond" from their second studio album of the same name alongside an accompanying music video.
 At the same time, the band announced that an album consisting of re-recorded material from their Kentaro Nishimura era, titled The Voyages, which released on 5 August 2020, while also revealing the album cover and the track list.
 On 21 November, the band officially announced that Hori's hiatus would become a permanent departure due to "personal reasons".

 In July 2021, the band released the single "Curse", accompanied by an official music video for the song, uploaded onto their YouTube channel.
 Along with the music video, it was announced that touring members Gaku Taura, and Mitsuru were made official members of the band.
 Along with the addition of a new rhythm guitarist, Hisatsugu "TJ" Taji.
 On 28 September 2022, Ryo Kinoshita announced that he left the band revealing that he has been dealing with an illness known as adjustment disorder that has made it difficult for him to continue with the group.
 The illness afflicted Kinoshita over the past five years which made him the decision to step away from the group.
-On March 11, 2023, Crystal Lake announced that they have recruited John Robert Centorrino formerly of The Last Ten Seconds of Life as their new full-time vocalist.
+On 11 March 2023, Crystal Lake announced that they have recruited John Robert Centorrino formerly of The Last Ten Seconds of Life as their new full-time vocalist.
+On 23 June, the band unveiled another single "Rebirth" and its corresponding music video.

+Crystal Lake's upcoming sixth studio album, The Weight of Sound, is due for release on 23 January 2026.

-Musical style
+Musical style and influences

 Crystal Lake's musical style has been described as metalcore, progressive metal, nu metal, and deathcore.

+Members stated that the band are influenced mostly by metalcore acts such as Shai Hulud, Earth Crisis and Hatebreed as well as other melodic metalcore bands like The Ghost Inside or Parkway Drive.